 The rain garden is maintained by the County quarterly, including visits to weed, prune, clean out sediment and litter, replace plants when necessary, and to make sure underdrains and overflows function correctly.
 We welcome help from neighbors to keep the facilities free of litter and leaves.

 Native plants are selected that can tolerate both wet and dry conditions.
 We select native plants that grow no more than 2.5 feet above the curb.
-The Green Streets Program provides four plant palette options.
-Residents adjacent to the green street rain gardens are provided the opportunity to vote on their favorite choice.

 Green street projects are often implemented in partnership with other County programs such as the Neighborhood Conservation Program, the Stormwater Management Program and the Complete Streets Program.

-- John Marshall Drive Green Street
+- John Marshall Drive Green Street (complete)

-- North Kensington Green Street
+- North Kensington Green Street (complete)

-- Patrick Henry Drive between 20th and 21st Streets North Green Street – curbside rain gardens (Neighborhood Conservation Program)
+- Patrick Henry Drive between 20th and 21st Streets North Green Street – curbside rain gardens (Neighborhood Conservation Program) – Complete

-- Williamsburg Boulevard Green Street – North Harrison Street to North Edison Street (Neighborhood Conservation Program)
+- Williamsburg Boulevard Green Street – North Harrison Street to North Edison Street (Neighborhood Conservation Program) – Complete

-- Williamsburg Boulevard Green Street – Old Dominion Drive to 35th Street North
+- Williamsburg Boulevard Green Street – Old Dominion Drive to 35th Street North – Complete

-- South Walter Reed Drive Green Street – curbside rain gardens at Fifth Street South and Ninth Street South (Complete Streets Program)
+- South Walter Reed Drive Green Street – curbside rain gardens at Fifth Street South and Ninth Street South (Complete Streets Program) – Under construction

 Will a green street near our house cause water to seep into my basement?